Also available at:

 This product niche has mushroomed in the past couple of years.
 Also know as powerboards, although this term can be confusing as some "powerboards" have a stand-up handle which I think of as a scooter.
 Electric skateboard producers seem to appear and disappear more frequently than the producers of larger vehicles, probably because start-up costs are relatively low, but market penetration is difficult, especially in North America for such vehicles.
 Therefore, this page will probably be continuously out of date, no matter how often I update it.
 Any additions, corrections and contributions are always welcome.

-E-Glide makes a line of electric skateboards in the U.S. There are a number of distributors for E-Glide, including [dead link: http://www.greenspeed.us/electric_skateboard_e-glide.htm] GreenSpeed.
+E-Glide makes a line of electric skateboards in the U.S. There are a number of distributors for E-Glide, including [dead site:Celectric_skateboard_e-glide.htm] GreenSpeed.

-The Electric Scorpion is a three-wheeler powered skateboard.
+[dead site: http://www.electricscorpion.com/] The Electric Scorpion was a three-wheeler powered skateboard.

-[Dead link: http://www.greenwit.com/ESkates.htm] Greenwit is based in Vancouver, BC, and has a line of at least 7 types of electric powered skateboards.
-(Razor Mountain Board is another power board with oversize, outboard wheels.
-(May be discontinued.)
+[dead link: http://www.greenwit.com/ESkates.htm] Greenwit is based in Vancouver, BC, and had a line of at least 7 types of electric powered skateboards.
+They now (2024) have the Motorino line of electric motorcycles, Super Soco limited-speed motorcycles, and Joule electric dirt bikes.

 This website is powered by renewable